 “See what type of student the medical school wants, and make sure it’s a good fit,” advises Duncan Kirkby, dean of admissions at St. George’s University (SGU).

-Many applicants find it helpful to subscribe to Medical School Admission Requirements from the Association of American Medical Colleges (AAMC).
+Many applicants find it helpful to review Medical School Admission Requirements from university websites.
+You can also subscribe to them from the Association of American Medical Colleges (AAMC).
 This resource allows you to easily compare what’s required from different schools, but individual programs also spell out expectations on their websites.

 “A good letter speaks to your academic ability, teamwork skills, and if it’s from a nonacademic, your passion for the volunteer work you’ve done,” Kirkby recommends.
 He also suggests checking to see if your college has a pre-med committee that writes recommendations.